[Editor’s note: This story was previously published in May 2019. It has since been updated and republished.]

 In the worst of times, people tend to still want to use electricity.
 Even a severe economic downturn tends to not impact utility stocks too dramatically.
 As such, it’s a sound sector to buy when investors get panicky, such as what we’re seeing with the market now.

 Southern Co (NYSE:SO), as one of the highest-yielding large power utilities, checks the boxes for safe dividend stocks here.
-SO stock is currently yielding 5.2%.
-Prior to 2018, the last time SO stock consistently yielded more than 5%, it was 2010.
+SO stock is currently yielding more than 4%.

-This is in large part, it seems, due to interest rates going up.
+Its high yield is in large part, it seems, due to interest rates going up.
 Many investors treat utility stocks as substitutes for bonds.
 As such, when interest rates go up, investors demand a higher yield from their utility stock as well.
 If interest rates were to keep surging for years to come, SO stock would likely underperform.
+Right now, though, that clearly is not the case.

 Exxon Mobil (XOM)

 XOM stock is hardly the most exciting in a high growth market.
-But at 14x earnings and paying a slightly greater than 4% dividend yield, it is a fine option for defensive investors.
-And with the stock little changed year-to-date, buyers here are still getting a fair value.
+But at 16 times earnings and paying a slightly greater than 4% dividend yield, it is a fine option for defensive investors.
+And buyers are still getting a fair value at this point.